 And for those who don’t know what RSS is, or would like to squeeze more information out of their existing feeds, check out our free guidel on RSS.

 Ways to Tame Your Wild Growth of RSS Feeds

 Personally, I use Feedly to manage my RSS feeds.
 Aside from costing nothing, Feedly also offers a wide number of Chrome and other browser extensions.
 These features turn it into an ideal platform for consuming RSS feeds for almost everyone.
 In addition to its extensibility, Feedly also combines well with a number of complementary organization methods and web apps.
-For the whole lowdown of this popular Google Reader replacement, go over to our unofficial Feedly guide.
+For the whole lowdown of this popular Google Reader replacement, go over to our Feedly tips.